The Endurance, a generation Ship on its way to Chara

 Enormous constructs supporting a breeding population* of humans and associated food producing systems; they are extremely massive, and take fantastically large amounts of energy to accelerate up to interstellar speeds.
-Slower ships use less energy for propulsion, but they then have to support populations of people or much longer — perhaps thousands of years on a typical slow interstellar flight.
+Slower ships use less energy for propulsion per kilogram of payload, but they then have to support populations of people or much longer — perhaps thousands of years on a typical slow interstellar flight.

 Long flights require much more energy to achieve a closed ecological life support system; the absolute minimum energy requirement for a human is eight megajoules per day.
 None were launched before the Great Expulsion, some few were launched after that event, including Valhalla Habitat.
 In most cases the Generation ships arrived much later than the lighter, faster hibernation ships and others.